When was your last update on Gigamon?

 2. OS Update

-You’ll be introduced to new features in GigaVUE-OS 5.0 such as GigaStream, Clustering – where you can combine multiple heterogeneous devices and manage as one logical node, Flow Mapping – which allows you to select traffic flows of interest with precision, and Automatic Network Discovery.
+You’ll be introduced to new features in the latest version of GigaVUE-OS such as GigaStream, Clustering – where you can combine multiple heterogeneous devices and manage as one logical node, Flow Mapping – which allows you to select traffic flows of interest with precision, and Automatic Network Discovery.

 3. Inline Bypass